drduh/YubiKey-Guide/README.md

 ## Change PIN

-The [GPG interface](https://developers.yubico.com/PGP/) is separate from other modules on a Yubikey such as the [PIV interface](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).
+The [GPG interface](https://developers.yubico.com/PGP/) is separate from other modules on a YubiKey such as the [PIV interface](https://developers.yubico.com/PIV/Introduction/YubiKey_and_PIV.html).
 The GPG interface has its own *PIN*, *Admin PIN*, and *Reset Code* - these should be changed from default values!

 Entering the user *PIN* incorrectly three times will cause the PIN to become blocked; it can be unblocked with either the *Admin PIN* or *Reset Code*.

-Entering the *Admin PIN* or *Reset Code* incorrectly three times destroys all GPG data on the card.
-The Yubikey will have to be reconfigured.
+Entering the *Admin PIN* or *Reset Code* incorrectly three times destroys all GPG data on the card and it will need to be reconfigured.

 Name       | Default Value | Use
 -----------|---------------|-------------------------------------------------------------